rtmigo/img2texture/README.md

   <summary>Sample images</summary>

+### Original image (merged four duplicates)

 ![Source tiled](docs/1_orion_src_2x2.jpg)

-Four copies of original image side by side (Orion galaxy by NASA/ESA).
+Orion galaxy by NASA/ESA.

-We cannot use this image of Orion as an endless background: the seams are visible.
+We cannot use the original image of Orion as an endless background: the seams are visible.

-### Converted image
+### Converted image (merged four duplicates)

 ![Converted tiled](docs/2_orion_seamless.jpg2x2.jpg)

-Four copies of the converted image: result of  `img2texture`.
+Converted image: result of  `img2texture`.

 Each image is slightly reduced in size and the edges are modified with alpha-blending.